Do Go On - 541 - The Freedom House Ambulance Service

 Can any of you find a common thread between these songs?

-Not like us by Kendrick Lamar.
+Not like us by Kendrick Lamar

-Do hast by Ramstein.
+Do Hast by Ramstein

-The Imperial March from Star Wars.
+The Imperial March from Star Wars

-Nation Army by the White Stripes.
+Seven Nation Army by the White Stripes

-Highway to Hell by ACDC.
+Highway to Hell by ACDC

-Jolene by Dolly Pardin.
+Jolene by Dolly Pardon

-Teenagers by My Chemical Romance.
+Teenagers by My Chemical Romance

-And finally, Baby Shark by Pink Frog.
+Shark by Pink Frog.

-Can you find a common thread
+Can you find a common thread between that incredible array of, dare I say, fantastic songs?

-Some of them are like,
+Some of them are like, they were definitely memes?

 Were they all different memes?

-Could they all, then I was thinking maybe they have all been sampled.
+Or could they all, then I was thinking maybe they have all been sampled.

 That's a pretty broad range of songs and over a lot of time as well.

-Do they give us the answer or are we going to be tortured until their next question?
+Or are we going to be tortured until their next question?

 Let me read on.